kubos/example-python-gateway/README.md

 # Demo Python Gateway

-This repository serves as both an example implementation of how a Gateway interacts with Major Tom using the Gateway API and a demo Satellite which responds to commands, generates telemetry, and uplinks/downlinks files.
+This Gateway serves as both an example of interacting with Major Tom using the Gateway API and a demo Satellite which responds to commands, generates telemetry, and uplinks/downlinks files.

 If you have any issues setting up/running this demo,